kimtae55/Simple-GWAS-Tutorial/README.md

 ### Goal: To investigate how genetic variation (SNPs) and brain imaging features (FDG-PET ROIs) are related, and to assess how these associations change across disease stages (CN and AD).
 We use Sparse Canonical Correlation Analysis (SCCA) to identify low-dimensional, interpretable patterns linking high-dimensional SNP data with FDG-PET imaging phenotypes.

+Run below for some pre-processing:
 ```
+# For each region of 120 ROIs, take the average value
 python fdg_process.py

+# Extract GWAS data containing 336 SNPs based on the 1e-4 threshold - here we just want to meet the p >> n condition for our SCCA analysis.
 tail -n +2 GWAS_hits_suggestive_1e-4.csv \
   | cut -d',' -f1 \
   | tr -d '\r' \